 BONNAROO CAMPING ESSENTIAL TIPS

-- Put on your wristband before you leave, or stick it into your wallet/purse.
+- Put your wristband into your wallet/purse before leaving.
 That way, you know you won’t forget it at home.

 - To extend the life of your ice, get dry ice.
 From there, wrap it in a towel, cover it with some regular ice, ice packs, or frozen water bottles.
 This will help keep your perishables and drinks cold all weekend!
 And save you some money on those exorbitantly expensive bags of ice the campground sells.

 - Become friends with your neighbors–you’re going to be living next to each other for the next few days, might as well get friendly and party together!

 - Bring and drink plenty of water.
 For an extra boost in hydration, bring hydration packets or even bottles of coconut water (it’s such a refreshing taste when hot).